jax-ml/jax/design_notes/prng.md

   return init_fun, apply_fun
 ```

-Here we’re using a version a simple extended version of split that can produce multiple copies.
+Here we’re using a simple extended version of split that can produce multiple copies.

 ## Tradeoffs and alternatives